 What should I write about?

 Great question!
-My readers love to read travel stories, anecdotes, and lessons about traveling.
+I’d love to post your travel stories, anecdotes, and lessons about traveling.
 There is a lot we can learn from each others experiences.
 Plus, travel stories are fun to read!
 I also encourage you to write posts relating to the specific areas you travel since you are the local expert.
 Other examples of posts include:

 - 10 Things To Know About Traveling _____